 Managing Metadata When Making a Database Available on Another Server Instance

-This topic is relevant for using Microsoft SQL Server 2005 in the following situations:
+This topic is relevant for using Microsoft SQL Server 2005 and later versions in the following situations:

 Some applications depend on information, entities, and/or objects that are outside of the scope of a single user database.
 Typically, an application has dependencies on the master and msdb databases, and also on the user database.
 Anything stored outside of a user database that is required for the correct functioning of that database must be made available on the destination server instance.
 For example, the logins for an application are stored as metadata in the master database, and they must be re-created on the destination server.
 If an application or database maintenance plan depends on SQL Server Agent jobs, whose metadata is stored in the msdb database, you must re-create those jobs on the destination server instance.
 Similarly, the metadata for a server-level trigger is stored in master.

 When you move the database for an application to another server instance, you must re-create all the metadata of the dependant entities and objects in master and msdb on the destination server instance.
 For example, if a database application uses server-level triggers, just attaching or restoring the database on the new system is not enough.
 The database will not work as expected unless you manually re-create the metadata for those triggers in the master database.

 Information, Entities, and Objects That Are Stored Outside of User Databases